cdeshapriya/desec-stack/deployment/README.md

 Although most configurations are stored in this repository, some external needs must be met before the application can be executed.
 The dependencies are:

-1. We run this software with the `--userland-proxy=false` flag of the `dockerd` daemon, and recommend you do the same.
+1. We run this software with the `--userland-proxy=false` flag of the `dockerd` daemon and recommend you do the same.

     - Disabling the Userland proxy constitutes a global setting, established at the daemon level.
-This configuration cannot be     altered from the client, and hence not via Docker Compose.
+This configuration cannot be     altered by the client, and hence not via Docker Compose.

     - To disable the proxy, you must modify the daemon configuration (according to the `dockerd` documentation).
 Execute the following steps on the host where the daemon operates: